 13. You judge for yourselves.
 Is it becoming for a woman to pray to God uncovered?
 (1Corinthians 11:4 - 5, 13)

-There is one VERY important fact overlooked (but implied) concerning Paul's statements regarding a "woman" in the above verses (which also apply to 1Timothy 2:11 - 12).
+There is one VERY important fact overlooked (but implied) concerning Paul's statements regarding a woman's head being uncovered in the above verses (which also apply to 1Timothy 2:11 - 12).
 This misunderstanding is likely the reason why some religious groups make young, even pre-teen, girls wear a "covering" or bonnet either during church services or all the time.
 The Greek word translated as "woman" in 1Corinthians 11 verses 5 through 13, and verse 15, is gune (Strong's Concordance #G1135).
-This word refers to a female WHO IS A WIFE.
+This word refers to a female who is a WIFE.
 It does NOT refer to ALL women, everywhere, regardless of age or marital status!
 Strictly speaking, these verses concern married couples and not unmarried females!

 Many people think that Paul is teaching that women MUST cover their head at all times (or at least at church) with a veil, hat or other type of covering.
 Some churches and fellowships also take these verses literally and enforce policies to insure their females wear a covering.
 These verses in 1Corinthians 11, however, are speaking more of SPIRITUAL things rather than the physical.
 These verses mean FAR MORE than merely putting a veil or hat on one's head.